 - Discovery and Developmental Therapeutics

-Nabil F. Saba, MD, FACP, is the principal investigator at Winship Cancer Institute of Emory University on several head and neck cancer trials including investigator initiated studies focusing on novel approaches for treating these diseases.
+Nabil F. Saba, MD, FACP, is a Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine and Director of the Head and Neck Cancer Medical Oncology Program at Winship Cancer Institute of Emory University.
+Dr. Saba leads several institutional and national head and neck cancer trials including investigator initiated studies focusing on novel approaches for treating these diseases.

-Dr. Saba is a member of the ECOG Head and Neck Cancer steering committee, and an elected member of the American Head and Neck Society (AHNS).
-He also serves on the American College of Radiology appropriateness criteria panel for Head and Neck Cancer.
+Dr. Saba is a member of the National Cancer Institute's task force for recurrent metastatic head and neck cancer, a member of ECOG head and neck cancer steering committee, and serves on the American College of Radiology appropriateness criteria panel for head and neck cancer.
+He is also an elected member to the American Head and Neck Society.

 Dr. Saba is a recipient of the following awards:

-- 2003- Recognition for outstanding contribution to the Fellowship program, University of Minnesota, Hematology Oncology and transplant section
+- Recognition for outstanding contribution to the Fellowship program, University of Minnesota, Hematology Oncology and transplant section, 2003

 - Dean's Honor List - American University of Beirut, 1984-1990